spiral/docs/framework/bootloaders.md

 }
 ```

-Given bootload will automatically register http route at moment of application initialization.
-You can declare any needed depencies in your boot method.
+Given Bootloader will automatically register http route at moment of application initialization.
+You can declare any needed depencies in your boot method arguments.

 > Attention, booted Bootloaders are not cached.
 If you want to add boot method to existed bootloaded - do not forget to execture 'app:reload' after doing that.

 ## Bootloading outside of core
-As you see in default application using $load property is not only way to mount your bootloaders as you can get access to BootloadManager at any moment:
+As you see in default application, using $load property is not only way to mount your bootloaders as you can get access to BootloadManager at any moment:

 ```php
 public function indexAction()